-Most of us are tied into these contracts, whether for broadband, TV, or phone services.
+The majority of us have signed up for contracts at one time or another, whether for broadband, TV, streaming services or phone services.
 Contracts are growing ever longer, with many reaching 24-months or more.
 However, what if providers don’t offer the service you want or expect, or your circumstances change?

 There are many reasons why you might want to cancel a service.
 Here are some tips to ensure you’re armed with the right information to avoid a struggle.